Try Live Demo

 HLS Streaming

 Ant Media Server supports HLS.
-This section allows the customisation of the Segment List Size and Segment Duration.
+This section allows the customisation of the Segment List Size indicates the number of TS files generated for HLS at a given time on the server and Segment Duration refers to the length of time for each TS file.

 Advanced Setting